General

 if you've purchased the incorrect size there is a 14 day 'change of mind' policy to keep you covered.
 Get in touch through email at hello@janefinch.com.au to arrange an exchange or resize.

-If contact is made after the 14 day period it will be accessed case by case and may or may not be eligable for an exchange, at our discretion.
+If contact is made after the 14 day period it will be assessed case by case and may or may not be eligible for an exchange, at our discretion.

 A few things to note;